jtloong/pandas-bin-continuous/README.md

 ```

 Where bin_edges is a list of the different bounds of the bins.
 The bin_edges follows the same usage of bin lists as in [pandas.cut()](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.cut.html)

+You can also view `example.ipynb` for a more full example of usage.